circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

     }
     ```

     While this alone can be useful, we want to be able to customize parameters of the pipeline when we send this POST request.
 By including a body parameter in the `curl` request (via the `-d` flag), we can customize specific attributes of the pipeline when it runs: pipeline parameters, the branch, or the git tag.
-Below, we are telling the pipelines to trigger for "my-branch"
+Below, we are telling the pipelines to trigger for "my-branch":

     ```shell
     curl -X POST https://circleci.com/api/v2/project/{project-slug}/pipeline \